-Chennai, (IANS): Indian cricket board chief N Srinivasan on Saturday categorically said that there is no change in his plans to contest the presidential election at the ensuing annual general meeting of the powerful body.
+Chennai, Sep 21 (IANS) Indian cricket board chief N. Srinivasan Saturday categorically said that there is no change in his plans to contest the presidential election at the ensuing annual general meeting of the powerful body.

 "I have not suffered any disqualification.
 I plan to contest and people have extended support to my candidature," Srinivasan told IANS on the day when the Mumbai police filed a charge sheet naming his son-in-law and Chennai Super Kings team principal Gurunath Meiyappan in the Indian Premier League (IPL) betting case.